A place of permaculture experimentation and home to many Mad Scientists!

 You are more than welcome to bring a spouse.
 If they also pay for a ticket, they can join in all the activities.
 However, if they do not pay, they will not be able to take part in the classes.
-But, they are welcome to camp or stay at your rental, or explore the vast expanses of wilderness.
+But, they are welcome to stay at your rental, or explore the vast expanses of wilderness.

 As for kids, they are welcome, too.
 But, they need to be watched and cannot take part in innovations or classes, especially if they have not paid for a ticket.
 Please note that Wheaton Labs is not childproofed, and with all the experiments and innovations, it's important to keep an eye on your children.
 You can find out more about kids at Wheaton Labs HERE.